 In 2002, the American Academy of Arts and Letters praised the poet's work with a citation stating, "Tony Hoagland's imagination ranges thrillingly across manners, morals, sexual doings, kinds of speech both lyrical and candid, intimate as well as wild."

-He currently teaches at the University of Houston and Warren Wilson College.
+He taught at the University of Houston and Warren Wilson College.
+He died of pancreatic cancer on October 23, 2018.